LinkedIn scrapped its entire ranking system.

 Engagement pods are done.

-Gyanda Sachdeva, LinkedIn's VP of Product, said it publicly: the goal was to make pods "entirely ineffective."
+Gyanda Sachdeva, LinkedIn's VP of Product, said it publicly.
+The goal was to make pods "entirely ineffective."
 In February 2026, she confirmed that comments posted through third-party scripts or browser plugins would be stripped from the default comment view.

 Lempod, the most popular pod tool, got pulled from the Chrome Web Store.
 360Brew now maps what LinkedIn calls "Coordinated Activity Rings."
-When the same cluster of accounts engages within minutes of a post going live, every account in that cluster gets flagged.
+When the same cluster of accounts engages within minutes of a post going live, every account in the cluster gets flagged.
 Shadow bans last 60 to 90 days.
 Repeat offenders face permanent suspension.

 "One marketing director saw their average reach drop from 8,500 impressions to 340 overnight." (upGrowth, LinkedIn Algorithm 2026: 360Brew Update)